reactjs/react.dev/beta/src/pages/learn/extracting-state-logic-into-a-reducer.md

 </Sandpack>

 Notably, you didn't need to change any of the event handlers to implement this different behavior.
-If you did not use a reducer, you would have to change every event handler that updates the state.
+Without a reducer, you would have to change every event handler that updates the state.

 </Solution>